-Taxes in New Castle, Indiana can come from a wide number of sources, but they are always collected at a rate set by law.
-Sometimes, taxes might come in the form of flat fees, and other times they are collected as a percentage of something, such as a person's income or the value of a piece of property.
+In New Castle, Pennsylvania, taxes can come from numerous different sources.
+However, they are always collected at a rate that has been set by the law.
+Taxes sometimes come in the form of flat fees, but most of them are collected as a percentage of some larger amount of money, such as the value of a piece of property, or income.

-Sources of Tax Dollars in New Castle, Indiana
+Sources of Tax Dollars in New Castle, Pennsylvania

-Taxes can come from a wide number of sources in New Castle, Indiana, such as sales tax, administrative/licensing fees, and tolls.
+In New Castle, StateName>, taxes can come from a range of sources, such as sales tax, licensing money, and bridge/road tolls.

 Sales Tax: In New Castle, the sales tax is a tax that's added to the price of goods at the point of sale.
 Normally, you have to pay a city sales tax on top of whatever sales tax is levied by .
 Usually, the local sales tax is much smaller than the state tax, which is normally in the area of 5-8%, with the city tax most often being less than one percent.

-How Can a New Castle, Indiana Tax Attorney Help?
+How Can a New Castle, Pennsylvania Tax Attorney Help?